aliirah/laravel-rest/Readme.md

 This is a Laravel Package to build RESTFUL API much easier.
 This package supports `Laravel 5.8+`.

 > With this package you can build all the things needed for RESTFUL API with only one command.
-Such as Controller, Resource, Request, Model, Migration, Route, Test and swagger.
+Such as Controller, Resource, Request, Model, Migration, Seeder, Factory, Route, Test and swagger.
 Moreover, you can delete it as well.

 _____________________________